MeralSavas/task-tracker/README.md

 Project aims to create a Task Tracker App using React.

-## Learning Outcomes
+## Used Language

-At the end of the project, you will be able to;

-- improve coding skills within HTML & CSS & JS & ReactJS.
+- HTML & CSS & JS & ReactJS.

-- use git commands (push, pull, commit, add etc.) and Github as Version Control System.

-## Problem Statement

-- We are adding a new project to our portfolios.
-So you and your colleagues have started to work on the project.

 ## Project Skeleton